mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 A view is a chunk of code
 that receives an HTTP request
 and returns an HTTP response.
-Views describe Django's entire purpose: to respond to requests made to an application on the internet.
+Views are where you use Django's core functionality: to respond to requests made to an application on the internet.